michelangelorossi/michelangelorossi.github.io/_pages/cv.md

-* "Competition and Reputation in an Online Marketplace: Evidence from Airbnb", 2023, Management Science CRESSE and CPI 2021 Award for the Best Paper on the Digital Economy Nominated for the Antitrust Writing Awards 2024 \normalsize \vspace{3pt}
+* "Competition and Reputation in an Online Marketplace: Evidence from Airbnb", 2023, Management Science CRESSE and CPI 2021 Award for the Best Paper on the Digital Economy Nominated for the Antitrust Writing Awards 2024

 Working Papers